 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Waitrose reported total carbon emissions of approximately 123,337,000 kg CO2e for Scope 1, 105,910,000 kg CO2e for Scope 2, and 15,207,000 kg CO2e for Scope 3 emissions.
-This reflects a decrease in Scope 1 emissions from 135,704,000 kg CO2e in 2021 and a reduction in Scope 2 emissions from 117,694,000 kg CO2e in the same year.
-However, Scope 3 emissions increased from 24,436,000 kg CO2e in 2021.
-Waitrose's emissions data is cascaded from its parent company, John Lewis Partnership plc, which oversees its sustainability initiatives.
-Despite the absence of specific reduction targets or climate pledges, Waitrose is committed to addressing its carbon footprint through various sustainability measures.
-The company continues to monitor and report its emissions, aligning with industry standards for transparency and accountability in climate action.
-Overall, Waitrose's emissions strategy reflects a commitment to reducing its environmental impact while navigating the complexities of its operational emissions across all scopes.
+This data reflects a decrease in emissions compared to 2021, where Scope 1 emissions were about 135,704,000 kg CO2e, Scope 2 emissions were approximately 117,694,000 kg CO2e, and Scope 3 emissions were around 24,436,000 kg CO2e.
+The emissions data is cascaded from its parent company, John Lewis Partnership plc, which oversees the sustainability initiatives and climate commitments of Waitrose.
+However, there are currently no specific reduction targets or climate pledges disclosed by Waitrose, indicating a potential area for future commitment.
+Waitrose's emissions strategy includes a focus on reducing its carbon footprint across all scopes, aligning with industry standards for climate action.
+The company is part of a broader corporate family that prioritises sustainability, although specific initiatives or targets have not been detailed in the available data.

 Access structured emissions data, company-specific emission factors, and source documents